 Guys Aren't Always Up for Sex

 Men, much to many women's surprise, aren't always in the mood for sex.
 Just like women, men are often stressed by the demands of work, family, and paying the bills.
 And stress is a big libido crusher.
-When a guy says, "not tonight," it doesn't mean he's lost interest in you.
-He just means he doesn't want to have sex right then.
+When a guy says, "not tonight," it doesn't mean they have lost interest in you.
+They just mean they don't want to have sex right then.

 Men Like Pleasing Their Partner

 Your pleasure is important to your man.
-But he won't know what you want unless you tell him.
+But they won't know what you want unless you tell them.
 Too many women feel uncomfortable talking about what they like and don't like.
-If you can tell him clearly in a way that doesn't bruise his ego, he'll listen.
-Because he knows he'll feel good if you feel good.
+If you can tell them clearly in a way that doesn't bruise their ego, they'll listen.
+Because they know they'll feel good if you feel good.

 Guys Get Performance Anxiety

 Most men get performance anxiety on occasion, especially as they age.
 Your guy may worry about his body, technique, and stamina.
 If you can help him learn to relax and stay focused on the pleasures of the moment, sex will become less stressful.

 If a man doesn't feel loved and appreciated in their relationship, they may turn elsewhere for satisfaction.
 For one man, that may mean burying themselves in work.
 Another may develop a fixation on sports or video games.
 And some men cheat.
 To avoid this, partners need to work together to meet each other's needs.

 Most men realize there's a lot to lose if a long-term relationship goes sour -- not just each other's company, but the entire life you've built together.
 If you're willing to work to strengthen your marriage, chances are your man will be, too.